 Use the drop-down menus to select your locations and click between two diagrams to close the menus.

-1. Capital investment in apartment buildings – Will this asset class remain crisis-proof?
+1. Capital investment in apartment buildings – asset class has stabilized

 2. Which areas are experiencing the most investment in apartment buildings?

-In 2022, there were again major regional differences in where real estate investors invested money.
-Compared to the record year 2021, declining transaction figures were recorded in many places in 2022.
-However, the percentage changes compared to the previous year differed significantly depending on the region.
+There are major regional differences in where real estate investors invest their money, and the percentage changes compared to the previous year also differ significantly depending on the region.

 3. How are prices for multi-family houses as capital investments developing in Germany?